 Betty Buckley to star in Jerry Herman’s “Dear World” in the West End

-Everyone who knows and loves the original cast recording of Jerry Herman's musical Dear World will be delighted to have the opportunity to see it when it comes to the London stage next … [Read more...] about Betty Buckley to star in Jerry Herman’s “Dear World” in the West End
+Everyone who knows and loves the original cast recording of Jerry Herman's musical Dear World will be delighted to have the opportunity to see it when it comes to the London stage next year.
+It will … [Read more...] about Betty Buckley to star in Jerry Herman’s “Dear World” in the West End

 Stage Entertainment musicals: bringing excellence to Italy